What is a Data Warehouse

 Data are Normalized

-Another characteristic of an OLTP database is the data are often normalized into at least the 2rd Normal Form.
-An oversimplified explanation of 2NF would be: “More tables, less data.”
+Another characteristic of an OLTP database is the data are often normalized into at least the 2rd Normal Form .
+An oversimplified explanation would be: "More tables, less data."

 One of the goals of normalization is to reduce the amount of disk space a database needs.
 This comes from an age where databases were limited to kilobytes of data rather than exabytes.
 With that in mind, for the following example let's assume every cell beside the field headers require 1 byte regardless of the datatype or information contained.